kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_photo_maps.md

 You can initiate navigation from the map by tapping a beacon or long-pressing a map point and selecting 'Navigate'.

-To create a beacon from the map, long-press a map point and choose 'Beacon'.
+To create a beacon from the map, long-press a map point and choose 'Beacon.'
 This opens the 'Create Beacon' screen with the location filled in.

 For further details on beacons, refer to the 'Beacons' guide.